 Sustainability is at the core of our business at Extrem.
-To minimize our environmental footprint, produce skis that last for many years to come, and to take care about our employees and be a positive force in the ski community are all important to us.
+Minimizing our environmental footprint, taking care of our employees, and being a positive force in the ski community are all vital to us.

-Together with RISE – the Research Institutes of Sweden – we have identified the energy mix as the single biggest factor in the environmental footprint of ski production.* North central Sweden, where our ski factory is located, is dominated by 100% renewable and 100% fossile-free, local, hydro power.
+Together with RISE – the Research Institutes of Sweden – we have identified the energy mix as the single biggest factor in the environmental footprint of ski production.* North central Sweden, where our ski factory is located, is dominated by 100% renewable and 100% fossil free, local, hydro power.